Table of Contents

 Once all the details are provided, let's go ahead and save the data source settings.
 We are now ready to build the Grafana dashboard with the metrics from the Azure monitor.

 Let’s head over to Grafana homepage and create a new dashboard with our new Azure Monitor data source.
-Once we choose the Azure Monitor as the data source, there are a number of options to be provided to specify the metrics we want to plot on the dashboard.
+Once we choose the Azure Monitor as the data source, there are a number of options to be provided to specify the metric we want to plot the metric on the dashboard.

 Most of these are self explanatory.
 One important thing to be noted here is the namespace.
 For the VM you would want to choose, Microsoft.Compute/virtualMachines namespace.

 Similarly, the namespaces for Networking and Storage would be Microsoft.Network/networkInterfaces and Microsoft.Storage/storageAccounts respectively.
 The full list of namespaces and their associated metrics is provided by Azure in this article.
 With these available metrics we can build useful dashboards which plot both host metrics as well as application metrics on to the Grafana dashboard.

 For example, the below dashboards show the CPU usage of the VMs and the right one shows the number of transactions happening in Azure Storage in realtime.

 Similarly, we can combine multiple types of visualizations measuring different Azure metrics onto the Grafana dashboard as shown below.

 Another interesting thing to be noted here is that we are not just restricted to visualize the metrics supported by Azure Monitor only.
 We can even push our custom application metrics hosted in Azure cloud to Graphite, and configure the Graphite data source in Grafana to visualize them.
 Have a look at the articles such as Graphite for Node.js Monitoring and Graphite and Grafana to configure the same for your applications.